circleci/circleci-docs/archived/_ccie/faq.md

 #### How can I retrieve the passphrase and private IP address if it is lost?

-SSH into into the services box, and run the following:
+SSH into the services box, and run the following:

 ```
 $ # To get the passphrase